Sexual Assault Resource Coordinator (SARC) 484-343-6028 (24/7)

 A SARC can review the options available to a survivor of any form of sexual violence, including sexual assault, sexual exploitation, stalking, sexual harassment, dating violence, domestic violence, retaliation, incest, and statutory rape.
 A SARC can connect a student to a variety of resources, (medical care, reporting, counseling), and can accompany a student to campus and/or community services to ensure that he/she receives appropriate care and follow up information in the wake of sexual violence.
 If someone is not sure whom to talk to, connecting with a SARC is a good place to start.
 The SARC team also welcomes phone calls from friends seeking for information on how to support a friend or loved one following an incident of sexual violence.

-At the conclusion of the investigation, reports are shared with the University authorities empowered to act on violations of University policy.
+At the conclusion of investigations, reports are shared with the University authorities empowered to act on violations of University policy.
 The specific resolution process will be determined by the role of the Respondent, as specified in this Policy:

 For additional information on reporting, see the Title IX Notice.

 Although the University encourages a Complainant to talk with someone directly, the University does provide an anonymous on-line reporting option, and an anonymous phone reporting option (855-236-1443).
-This report will trigger an investigation.
+This report will prmopt an investigation.
 However, the University's ability to respond effectively may be limited by the level of information provided and/or the anonymity of the complaint.
-All anonymous reports will be referred to the Title IX Coordinator.
+All anonymous reports of sexual misconduct will be referred to the Title IX Coordinator.

-The University is committed to protecting the privacy of all individuals involved in a report of sexual assault, sexual harassment, or other sexual misconduct.
-Information related to a report to the University of sexual assault, sexual harassment, or other sexual misconduct will be kept private by the University unless disclosure is required by law; thus, it will be shared only with those University officials with a legitimate interest in order to assist in the investigation and/or in the resolution of the complaint.
+The University is committed to protecting the privacy of all people involved in a report of sexual assault, sexual harassment or other sexual misconduct.
+Information related to a report to the University of sexual assault, sexual harassment or other sexual misconduct will be kept private by the University unless disclosure is required by law; thus, it will be shared only with those University officials with a designated interest in order to assist in the investigation and/or in the resolution of the matter.
 Under no circumstances will the University release the name of the Complainant to the general public without the express consent of the Complainant.

 University employees are responsible for maintaining a safe community for all of our members and, most especially, our students.
 When a student discloses any incident of sexual misconduct to an employee, the employee should take the following steps to support the student and to report to the University.
 [The only employees exempt from this expectation are those who are required by law to maintain confidentiality, including University Counseling Center staff and priests in a pastoral capacity]

 The University process and the criminal justice process are separate and independent courses of action.
 A Complainant who wishes to pursue a criminal complaint is encouraged to make a report to law enforcement.
 Incidents occurring on campus are within the jurisdiction of Villanova University Department of Public Safety.
 Actions occurring off campus are within the jurisdiction of one of several surrounding townships, most of which are listed in Off Campus/Community Resources.
-If the Complainant does not know in which municipality the incident occurred, the Complainant should contact a member of the Sexual Assault Resource Coordinator team, Public Safety or 911 for assistance.
-Upon request, a member of the Sexual Assault Resource Coordinator team or a representative of the Department of Public Safety can accompany a Complainant to the police department with juristiction and assist a Complainant in making a criminal report.
+If the Complainant does not know in which municipality the incident occurred, the Complainant should contact the Sexual Assault Resource Coordinatorr, Public Safety or 911 for assistance.
+Upon request, the Sexual Assault Resource Coordinator on call or a representative of the Department of Public Safety can accompany a Complainant to the police department with jurisdiction and assist a Complainant in making a criminal report.
 Notifying municipal law enforcement will generally result in the Complainant, and in some cases the Respondent, being contacted by a municipal police officer.
 The police will determine if a criminal investigation will occur and if the case will be referred for prosecution.
 Unless there are compelling circumstances, the University will typically not file an independent police report without the consent of the Complainant.